eeyhsong/NICE-EEG/README.md

-# Decoding Nature Images from EEG for Object Recognition [[Paper](https://arxiv.org/abs/2308.13234)]
+# Decoding Nature Images from EEG for Object Recognition
-Natural Image Contrast EEG (NICE)
+Natural Image Contrast EEG (NICE) [[Paper](https://arxiv.org/abs/2308.13234)]

 ## Abstract
 ![Network Architecture](/draw_pic/Fig1.png)

-Electroencephalography (EEG) signals, known for convenient non-invasive acquisition but low signal-to-noise ratio, have recently gained substantial attention due to the potential to decode natural images.
-This paper presents **a self-supervised framework** to demonstrate the feasibility of learning image representations from **EEG** signals, particularly for **object recognition**.
-The framework utilizes image and EEG encoders to extract features from paired image stimuli and EEG responses.
-Contrastive learning aligns these two modalities by constraining their similarity.
-With the framework, we attain significantly above-chance results on a comprehensive EEG-image dataset, achieving a top-1 accuracy of 15.6% and a top-5 accuracy of 42.8% in challenging 200-way zero-shot tasks.
-Moreover, we perform extensive experiments to explore the **biological plausibility by resolving the temporal, spatial, spectral, and semantic aspects of EEG signals**.
-Besides, we introduce **attention modules** to capture spatial correlations, **providing implicit evidence** of the brain activity perceived from EEG data.
-These findings yield valuable insights for neural decoding and brain-computer interfaces in real-world scenarios.
+- We propose a self-supervised framework for EEG-based object recognition with contrastive learning.
+Remarkable zero-shot performance has been achieved on large and rich datasets.
+- We demonstrate the feasibility of investigating natural image information from EEG signals.
+Extensive experiments affirm the biological plausibility, which brings a resolving of human object recognition from temporal, spatial, spectral, and semantic aspects.
+- We apply two plug-and-play modules to capture spatial correlations among EEG channels, offering evidence that the model discerns the spatial dynamics of object recognition.

 ## Datasets
 many thanks for sharing good datasets!